ginadevelop/Project1-Eps-udistri/README.md

 # **ENTREGA PROYECTO 1**

-The tests carried out in postman are attached below, evidencing the functionality of the CRUD
+Below are the tests carried out on postman, evidencing the functionality of the CRUD.
+The technologies used for this Project are: Node JS, Express and TypeScript, and the database engine is MySQL.